Nils Wogram

 Root 70

 A strong tree has many roots.
-The jazz band Root 70 is celebrating its 20th anniversary in 2020 and it puts down this longevity to a whole series of facts.
+The jazz band Root 70 will celebrate its twenty-fifth anniversary in 2025.
+They owe this to a whole series of facts.
 Trombonist Nils Wogram, saxophonist Hayden Chisholm, bassist Matt Penman and drummer Jochen Rückert form one of the most stable formations in jazz history.
-Making music for two decades in an unchanged line-up is not only remarkable in itself, but in the case of Root 70 it is particularly impressive because the band did not choose the easiest path.
-But let’s start at the beginning, when four young musicians decided to travel a while together.
+Making music for two decades with an unchanged line-up is not only remarkable in itself, but in the case of Root 70 it is particularly impressive because the band has not chosen the easiest path.
+But let’s start at the beginning, when four young musicians decided to travel a part of their path together.

-To make it quite simple: Hayden Chisholm and Matt Penman are from New Zealand and have known each other since their early youth.
-Already as a teenager, Chisholm came to Cologne via Switzerland.
-At about the same time, Nils Wogram returned from New York to the conservatory in Cologne where he met Chisholm and Jochen Rückert.
-The latter had already played in New York with Matt Penman, but not with the saxophonist.
-Rückert was drumming in Wogram’s quartet, and when the trombonist asked the drummer who he would like to play bass with, he chose the New Zealander from New York.
-Meanwhile Chisholm played in a trio with Rückert and Penman and invited Wogram as a guest one evening in 1999.
-“It was the first time there were the four of us in this combination, and I said that this concentration of persons is something special, we have to do it for a little longer than just this one gig,” Wogram recalls.
+To keep it simple: Hayden Chisholm and Matt Penman come from New Zealand and have known each other from an early age.
+Chisholm came to Cologne via Switzerland as a teenager.
+Around the same time, Nils Wogram returned from New York to the conservatory in Cologne, where he met Chisholm and Jochen Rückert.
+The latter had already played independently of the saxophonist in New York with Matt Penman.
+Rückert played drums in Wogram’s quartet, and when the trombonist asked the drummer who he would like to play bass with, he chose the New Zealander from New York.
+Meanwhile, Chisholm played with Rückert and Penman in a trio and one evening in 1999 invited Wogram as a guest.
+“It was the first time the four of us had played together in this combination, and I said, this concentration of people is something special, we have to do this for longer than just one gig,” recalls Wogram.

-A master plan or formulated dream has never existed in Root 70.
-Purely musically, the band wanted to achieve a kind of sophistication.
-They wanted to translate their skills as musicians into music with character, not something that is simply well played.
-“We were serious in realizing our aspirations, but we didn’t want to take ourselves too seriously.
+Root 70 never had a master plan or a formulated dream.
+In purely musical terms, the band wanted to achieve a kind of sophistication.
+They wanted to translate their skills as musicians into music with character that wasn’t just well played.
+“We were serious in realizing our ambition, but we didn’t want to take ourselves too seriously.
 The content was always in the foreground.
 It was important to us to surprise the audience.”

-Last but not least, Root 70 also managed to surprise itself with ever new ideas.
+Last but not least, Root 70 also succeeded in constantly surprising themselves with new concepts.
 Which brings us to another point in the band’s internal survival strategy.
-After the first three albums the band moved on to concept albums for which Wogram gives two reasons: “By avoiding playing randomly, we came up with a conceptual framework that didn’t let us digress into incoherence.
-This focus was helpful when we composed and formulated our programs.
-The other reason was the precise occupation with a theme.
-We didn’t just want to scratch the surface, but to go into depth.
-We were excited by the question of how one can explore and find freedom within certain boundaries.”
+After the first three albums, the band switched to concept albums, for which Wogram cites two reasons.
+“Avoiding arbitrariness gave us a conceptual framework that didn’t allow us to digress eclectically.
+This focus was helpful when composing and programming.
+The other reason was the precise engagement with a theme.
+We didn’t just want to scratch the surface, we wanted to go into depth.
+We were interested in the question of how freedom can be explored and found within certain boundaries.“

-While Cologne was initially a kind of epicenter for Root 70, there is now a great spatial distance between the musicians.
+While Cologne was initially a kind of epicenter for Root 70, there is now a great distance between the musicians.
 Wogram lives in Switzerland, Chisholm in Ireland, Rückert and Penman in New York.
-Logistically, this creates challenges that are not always easy to overcome, but instead of the former spontaneity of meeting, today there is an unconditional will to harmonize with each other even over long distances.
+Logistically, this poses challenges that are not always easy to overcome, but the former spontaneity of meeting up is now replaced by an unconditional will to harmonize even over long distances.

 What brought the four musicians together in the beginning still connects them today.
-Root 70 is more than a musical institution, more than a success story documented on eight albums.
-Root 70 is an utopia of reconciling opposites without corrupting the individual claim of each part of the whole.
+Root 70 is more than a musical institution, a success story documented on eight albums.
+Root 70 is a utopia that has become a reality, a reconciliation of opposites without corrupting the individual claim of each part of the whole.

 stern_gr